maidsafe/rfcs/text/0000-simplification-of-safe-app-api/0000-simplification-of-safe-app-api.md

 **safe_app Rust crate**

-It is hereby proposed to expose the API also in this layer so Rust apps can be linked directly with the crate rather than being forced to use the FFI.
+It is hereby proposed to expose the same API also in this layer so Rust apps can be linked directly with this crate rather than being forced either use the FFI or to  interface with the safe_core crate.

 ```
 pub struct MutableData {